 - Deeply motivated college women (juniors, seniors & recent graduates ONLY) who are interested in serving a Member of Congress on Capitol Hill, want to learn more about politics, and are interested in researching and understanding the importance of getting more women to enter careers in politics.

-- We look for students who have proven that they are motivated in the classroom and in extra circular activities.
+- We look for students who have proven that they are motivated in the classroom and in extracurricular activities.

 - Priority will be given to students who can demonstrate their involvement with their community and their school.
 Students who have held leadership positions or who are interested in running for elected office should mention this in their application.